Sly Cooper and the Thievius Raccoonus: Development and release

 Sly Cooper and the Thievius Raccoonus was the second game developed by Sucker Punch Productions, following Rocket: Robot on Wheels (1999) for the Nintendo 64.
 Sly Cooper was conceived shortly after Rocket was completed, and was in development for three years.

-Sucker Punch used Autodesk Maya to develop the art assets.
+Sucker Punch used Alias Maya to develop the art assets.
 Brian Flemming of Sucker Punch called the rendering style "toon-shading", comparing the detailed backgrounds with cel-shading foregrounds to that of animated films.
 Sucker Punch wanted Sly and his world to look illustrated, and "one step away from a flattened graphic style."
-To prevent slowdowns with framerates, the team "had at least one engineer working on nothing but performance for the entire development of Sly."
+To prevent slowdowns with frame rates, the team "had at least one engineer working on nothing but performance for the entire development of Sly."
 The game art team "collected hundreds of photos and drawings of areas that looked like the worlds [they] wanted to create" to generate the backgrounds.
 The characters themselves underwent up to "six or eight major revisions" before the designs were finalized.